 How do we get our children to be more engaged and creative?
-It’s a question that passes through the minds of most parents, and it becomes a particularly difficult question to answer when the day winds down, and all kids want to do is turn off their brains, plug into the latest video game, and eat ice cream.
-Of course, there’s nothing wrong with ice cream, or video games for that matter – everything in moderation, right?
-Still, it’s important to put some brain-stimulating activities in the mix.
-Integrate STEM/STEAM time to your little one’s day with a variety of creative projects.
+It’s a question that passes through the minds of most parents.
+It becomes particularly difficult to answer when the day winds down and all kids want to do is turn off their brains and turn on their screens.
+But it’s important to mix some brain-stimulating activities that integrate STEAM/STEM time into your little one’s day.

 What is STEM/STEAM?

-STEAM education is an acronym that stands for science, technology, engineering, arts, and math.
-The goal of a STEAM education is to stimulate kids’ interest in those core elements.
-It fosters creativity, collaboration, inventive thinking, and helps build a well-rounded set of expressive and intellectual skills.
+STEAM stands for science, technology, engineering, arts, and math.
+The goal of STEAM education is to stimulate student interest in those core elements.
+It fosters creativity, collaboration, and inventive thinking.
+It helps build a well-rounded set of expressive and intellectual skills.
 STEAM projects can include anything from wire sculpture and clay modeling to building a soap box eco-race car.

-3. Go stargazing.
 Is there anything better than stargazing on a warm night?
 Get away from the glare of street lamps and enjoy the night sky in the country or along the beach.
-Use a telescope and an astronomy book to identify stars and constellations.
-The night sky is always changing in the summer, so why not follow and document those changes?
+Use a telescope and other astronomy tools and books to identify stars and constellations.
+The night sky always changes over the summer, so why not follow and document those changes?

-Elementary students are only as engaged and creative as the challenge set before them.
-The budget may be shoestring, but the sky is the limit.
+Elementary students are only as engaged and creative as the challenge before them.
+The budget may be shoestring, but with STEAM/STEM skills, the sky is the limit.